frank038/qt5simpledock/README.md

 Free to use and modify.

-Works fine with Openbox.
-Xfwm is also supported (see the config file).
+Works fine with Xfwm4 and Openbox.

 This program needs:
 - python3